Yaki: Macaca nigra

-Although a large area called Minahasa represents their native range, the largest population of Sulawesi crested black macaques is found in Tangkoko Nature Reserve.
+One of the largest populations of Yaki is found in the Tangkoko Nature Reserve in Bitung City District.
 These monkeys represent a key species within the ecosystem, and the study of their population and distribution can provide an indication of habitat quality with far-reaching implications for many other plant and animal species.
-With a wealth of other species dependent on the same habitat, protecting the forest homes of yaki will ensure the survival of the impressive biodiversity of this unique area.
+With a wealth of other species dependent on the same habitat, protecting the forest homes of the Yaki will ensure the survival of the impressive biodiversity of this unique area.

-Why are yaki important to people?
+Why are Yaki important to people?
 Yaki disperse seeds which allows new trees to grow and thus they play an important role in maintaining the forests!
 Among many other things, the forests provide us with fresh water and oxygen, and provide protection against natural disasters such as floods and landslides.
-By protecting yaki, we protect the forests and the forests protect humans!
-However, we also advocate for the intrinsic value of nature – to help people be aware of the yaki’s right to live alongside people and other wildlife in these unique forest habitats.
+By protecting Yaki, we protect the forests and the forests protect humans.
+However, we also advocate for the intrinsic value of nature – to help people be aware of the Yaki’s right to live alongside people and other wildlife in these unique forest habitats.